Adopting Sidecar Containers

 Note

 The feature can be enabled on nodes with the version 1.28.
-The behavior of built-in sidecar container termination was different in version 1.28 and it is not recommended to adjust behavior of a sidecar to that behavior.
-However if that only concern is the startup order, the above statement can be changed to Nodes, running version 1.28 with the feature gate enabled.You should ensure that the feature gate is enabled for the API server(s) within the control plane and for all nodes.
+The behavior of built-in sidecar container termination was different in version 1.28, and it is not recommended to adjust the behavior of a sidecar to that behavior.
+However, if the only concern is the startup order, the above statement can be changed to Nodes running version 1.28 with the feature gate enabled.You should ensure that the feature gate is enabled for the API server(s) within the control plane and for all nodes.

-One of the ways to check the feature gate enablement is running a command like this:
+One of the ways to check the feature gate enablement is to run a command like this:

 kubectl get --raw /metrics | grep kubernetes_feature_enabled | grep SidecarContainers